-She says the options most popular with groups are:
+She says the Texas State Railroad's options that are most popular with groups are:

 Presidential Class This adult-only experience features comfortable, oversized seats, intimate tables for easy conversation, large picture windows and a private outdoor viewing platform.
 A complimentary champagne toast and appetizers are served, and alcoholic beverages are available for purchase.